FREQUENTLY ASKED QUESTIONS ABOUT HANDICAPPING

 If you have questions about posting scores, contact chapter Handicap Chair at HANDICAP CHAIR to get started.
 It's very easy, and can make your game even more fun!

-On 1/1/20, the new Rules of Handicapping were introduced in the United States as part of the World Handicap System that will be adopted by countries all over the world.
+On 1/1/20, the new Rules of Handicapping were introduced in the United States as part of the World Handicap System that was adopted by countries all over the world.

-The entire system will look very different.
-There will be a new user interface and a new way of posting.
+The entire system looks very different.
+There’s a new user interface and a new way of posting.
 Here is a brief overview.
-We hope to have more information to our members this spring to help in this transition.

 POSTING - Hole by Hole Scoring